 One of our investigators considered the complaint.
 The investigator thought the complaint should be upheld.
-She made a number of points including:
+He made a number of points including:

-- The Principles for Businesses, and in particular Principles 2, 3 and 6 are relevant. - The regulator has issued a number of publications which discussed the Principles and gave examples of good industry practice in relation to SIPP operators. - Options was not responsible for giving Mr H advice, nor was it responsible for checking any advice to him was suitable for his individual circumstances and requirements.
-But it had its own obligations to act in its clients' best interests. - Options understanding of Cape Verde4 Life's business model should have given it cause for concern and it ought to have made enquiries about the involvement of regulated advisers.

-- Options should have been concerned about a lack of regulated advice in the circumstances.
-It would have been reasonable for Options to question Mr H if he had received any advice on the transfer and investment and who that advice had come from, rather than relying on a declaration that no advice had been received. - Cape Verde4 Life being an unregulated introducer and promoting a high risk investment should have alerted Options to the risk of consumer detriment. - In all the circumstances it was not fair and reasonable for Options to accept Mr H's SIPP application.
-Options says it had to carry out Mr H's instructions.
+- The Principles for Businesses, and in particular Principles 2, 3 and 6 are relevant. - The regulator has issued a number of publications which discussed the Principles and gave examples of good industry practice in relation to SIPP operators. - Options was not responsible for giving Mr S advice, nor was it responsible for checking any advice to him was suitable for his individual circumstances and requirements.
+But it had its own obligations to act in its clients' best interests. - Options understanding of Cape Verde4 Life's business model should have given it cause for concern and it ought to have made enquiries about the involvement of regulated advisers. - Options should have been concerned about a lack of regulated advice in the circumstances, despite a pension review carried out by a third party.
+It would have been reasonable for Options to question Mr S if he had received any advice on the transfer and investment and who that advice had come from. - Cape Verde4 Life being an unregulated introducer and promoting a high risk investment should have alerted Options to the risk of consumer detriment. - In all the circumstances it was not fair and reasonable for Options to accept Mr S' SIPP application.
+Options says it had to carry out Mr S' instructions.
 However, it shouldn't have accepted his application from Cape Verde4 Life in the first place.
-As such, Options should never have been in the position of having to decide whether or not to accept any investment instruction given by Mr H.
+As such, Options should never have been in the position of having to decide whether or not to accept any investment instruction given by Mr S.

-Because of the above points, the investigator thought it was unnecessary to go on to consider the due diligence (if any) carried out by Options on the Salinas Sea investment.
-The investigator then set out how she thought Options should put things right.
+The investigator then set out how he thought Options should put things right.
 Options did not respond to the assessment.